hasan169/Dice/README.md

 * server.port -> Port for api endpoints.
 Default is 8080.

 ### Instruction for running the game in Docker container ###
-### Requirments ###
+### Requirements ###
 * Docker installed on the machine.

 ### Build instruction ##
 * Clone the repository and checkout the main branch.
 * Under the root directory Dice, run `docker build . -t ${imagename:tag}`.
 E.x `docker build . -t dice:1.0`.
-* Ater image build is completed, run `docker run --publish [host_port]:[container_port] ${imagename:tag}`. e.x  `docker run --publish 8080:8080 dice:1.0`.
+* After image build is completed, run `docker run --publish [host_port]:[container_port] ${imagename:tag}`. e.x  `docker run --publish 8080:8080 dice:1.0`.
 Here container port is the server.port mentioned in the config file.
 * After running the container, game will start.
-* For api documentation swagger ui can be loaded in browser by openning http://localhost:port/swagger-ui.html.
+* For api documentation swagger ui can be loaded in browser by opening http://localhost:port/swagger-ui.html.
 E.x http://localhost:8080/swagger-ui.html.
 Here port is [host_port] mentioned in docker run command.